xcwen/ac-php/README.md

 ### Disable Cscope Config
 set `use-cscope:  false` in `.ac-php-conf.json`

 ### Rebuild Tags
-**if source is changed ,re run this commond for update tags**: `ac-php-remake-tags`
+**if source is changed, re run this command to update tags**: `ac-php-remake-tags`

 if php file cannot pass from `phpctags`.

-you can find any  error from `Messages` buffer  fix it and next
+you can find all errors in the `Messages` buffer.
+Fix it and get to the next error

-like this
+like this:
 ```
 phpctags[/home/jim/phptest/testa.php] ERROR:PHPParser: Unexpected token '}' on line 11 -
 ```
-you need fix testa.php  error and re run `ac-php-remake-tags`
+you need to fix an error in testa.php and re run `ac-php-remake-tags`

 if show:
 ```
 no find file .ac-php-conf.json dir in path list :/home/jim/phptest/
 ```

 you need *create file ".ac-php-conf.json" in root of project*